The Hull Blitz

 Young children (under five) were allowed to take their mothers with them but older ones had to go on their own.
 Every day children would arrive at school with their suitcases packed, in case when they got to school they were told they were going to be evacuated that day, as it was a secret until then.
 Children were taken to the Paragon station and boarded a train to their new home.

 When children got to their destination they were met at the train station by all the people in the village who had rooms and beds to take people in.
-Children weren’t always allowed to stay in the same houses as their brothers and sisters.
-The adults would choose the children they liked the look of best, so the children didn’t have any choice in it.
+The adults would choose the children they liked the look of best, and brothers and sisters weren't always kept together, with many being split up.

 Listen to the audio clip of Win describing life at school as an evacuee.